ricardoasmarques/vagrant-ceph-docker/README.md

 ## Deploying a Ceph cluster using the docker images

 SSH into the VM `node1` like this `vagrant ssh node1`.
-Inside the VM there are bash script to deploy and undeploy a Ceph cluster.
+Inside the VM there are some bash scripts to deploy and undeploy a Ceph cluster.

 The `deploy_cluster.sh` script will deploy 3 monitors, 3 OSDs, 1 MDS in node1, and 1 RGW in node1.